nasa/trick/trick_source/trick_utils/SAIntegrator/README.md

 ```
 Constructor Parameters are those of [FirstOrderODEVariableStepIntegrator](#class-FirstOrderODEVariableStepIntegrator).

+In addition to the above constructor, this class provides:

+* a copy constructor,
+* a destructor,
+* an assignment operator,
+* an insertion operator,
+* the public member functions inherited from [FirstOrderODEVariableStepIntegrator](#class-FirstOrderODEVariableStepIntegrator),
+* and the following public member functions:

 ### Public Member Functions

 * All of the [Public Member Functions of FirstOrderODEVariableStepIntegrator](#FirstOrderODEVariableStepIntegrator::publicMemberFunctions), plus :